RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

   </p>

   <p>
-    Some of the reasons that we keep seeing these types of exploits are that the &#8220;bad guys&#8221; are much smarter and more determined than we give them credit for, we&#8217;re much lazier and more ignorant than we take responsibility for, and security is difficult to manage properly.
+    Some of the reasons that we keep seeing these types of exploits are that the &#8220;bad guys&#8221; are much smarter and more determined than we give them credit for, we're much lazier and more ignorant than we take responsibility for, and security is difficult to manage properly.
 As we become more and more reliant upon software, it is imperative that security be taken more seriously.
   </p>

   <h3>
-    What&#8217;s the big deal?
+    What's the big deal?
   </h3>

   <p>